steqeq/0000/docs/how-to/rocm-for-hpc/index.rst

 .. meta::
    :description: How to use ROCm for HPC
-   :keywords: ROCm, AI, high performance computing, HPC, usage, tutorial
+   :keywords: ROCm, AI, high performance computing, HPC

 ******************
 Using ROCm for HPC
 ******************

-The ROCm open-source software stack is optimized to extract the best high performance computing (HPC) workload performance from AMD Instinct™ accelerators while maintaining compatibility with industry software frameworks.
+The ROCm open-source software stack is optimized to extract high-performance computing (HPC) workload performance from AMD Instinct™ accelerators while maintaining compatibility with industry software frameworks.

 ROCm enhances support and access for developers by providing streamlined and